jeffersonsimaogoncalves/laravel-route-restrictor/README.md

 ## Restricting specific routes

-To restrict specific routes, you must edit your routing file at `app/Http/routes.php`.
+To restrict specific routes, you must edit your routes file.
 Simply surround the route or routes you want to restrict with the following route group code.
 Ensure you change the `username` and `password` middleware parameters.

 ```php
 Route::group(['middleware' => 'routeRestrictor:username,password'], function () {